 Free grace is good news!
 Even though we didn’t earn it or deserve it, God decided to give us eternal life in his Son.
 Believe or scoff, it’s our choice.
 Whatever we decide to do about it, this much is forever true: Through the death and resurrection of Jesus Christ, God has concretely demonstrated how much he loves us, and how far he has gone to forgive our sins and restore us to himself.
 He has freely poured out his mercy everywhere in abounding love on absolutely everybody.
 It is pure grace—God’s free gift of salvation, and it is enjoyed by everybody who believes his word and accepts him on his terms.

 What stops me?

 That brings us to your questions.
 If God has already forgiven my sins even before I commit them, what is to stop me from just going out and sinning my brains out?

 First, let’s clear some ground.
 Sin is primarily a condition of the heart, not merely individual acts of wrongdoing.
-The acts of wrongdoing don’t come from nowhere; they spring naturally from our corrupt hearts.
-The solution to our sin problem therefore requires a repaired heart, getting at the source of sin, rather than merely treating its effects.
+The acts of wrongdoing don’t come from nowhere; they spring naturally from our hearts, which because of the fall, are corrupt.
+The solution to our sin problem therefore is that we be given a new heart, thus dealing directly with the source of sin, rather than merely treating its effects.

 God is not interested in finely behaved robots.
 He wants a love relationship with us.
 He loves us.
 That is why Christ came to save us.
 Relationships are built on forgiveness and mercy, not on forced compliance.
 If I want my wife to love me, for example, do I force her to act as though she does?
 If I did, I might get compliance, but I certainly wouldn’t get her to actually love me.
 You cannot force anybody to love.
 You can only force people to act.